MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-sql-tables.md

 ms.date: 03/24/2020
 ---

-# Create and alter external tables based on SQL Server tables
+# Create and alter SQL Server external tables

 Creates or alters an external SQL table in the database in which the command is executed.